spryker/spryker-docs/docs/pbc/all/user-management/202204.0/manage-using-glue-api/search-by-customers-as-an-agent-assist.md

 ---
-title: Searching by customers as an agent assist
+title: Search by customers as an agent assist
 description: As an agent assist, search by customers to find the customer reference you want to impersonate.
 last_updated: Jun 16, 2021
 template: glue-api-storefront-guide-template